gitlabhq/gitlabhq/doc/user/project/integrations/jira.md

 Make sure that the JIRA issue is not already marked as resolved, in other words that the JIRA issue resolution field is not set.
 (It should not be struck through in JIRA lists.)

+### CAPTCHA

+CAPTCHA may be triggered after several consecutive failed log in attempts which may lead to a `401 unauthorized` error when testing your JIRA integration.
+If CAPTCHA has been triggered, you will not be able to use JIRA’s REST API to authenticate with the JIRA site.
+You will need to log in to your JIRA instance and complete the CAPTCHA.

 [services-templates]: services_templates.md
 [jira-repo-old-docs]: https://gitlab.com/gitlab-org/gitlab-ce/blob/8-13-stable/doc/project_services/jira.md